Senior Clinical Research Manager

-As the Lead Research Midwife for CCRF I have responsibility for all midwifery related research within the facility.
 Research into ways to prevent cardiovascular disease is a key component of activity within CCRF, this includes a major stream of work focussed on pregnancy complications such as preeclampsia and preterm birth.
+As a qualified midwife, Yvonne has responsibility for midwifery related research within the facility.

-I run the Patient Participant Involvement (PPI) group for the facility.
+Yvonne runs the Patient Participant Involvement (PPI) group for the department.
 This involves inviting previous participants and members of the public to be involved at the ideas stage of our future research.

 Short-Term Postpartum Blood Pressure Self-Management and Long-Term Blood Pressure Control: A Randomized Controlled Trial.